jhfeng0215/prediction-of-customer-purchase-intention/README.md

 ## The results
 * The result show that Mcformer get great performance in long sequence classification tasks.
 * The beat parameters in the file named optimizpara, so you can use our best parameters directly.

+## Parameter
+* We have disclosed the model best parameters, due to the large file size, you can click the hyperlink to download:
+* HyperLink:https://pan.baidu.com/s/10pkew7_tZgbdbjGm0XxDbA verification code：pxxk